simonjulianl/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 &#8291;3.
 If there are any errors, the command would turn red as shown by **1**.
-In the example below, the user has forgotten to include the `Department` of the doctor.
+In the example below, the user has forgotten to include the `DEPARTMENT` of the doctor.
 Fix the issue by following the command format, shown in **2**, and press `Enter` again; The command should work correctly now!

 ![tut-doctor-error](images/doctorug/tut_doctor_error.png)